linksmart/border-gateway/README.md

 This creates a full setup with Keycloak as an OpenID Connect provider, web servers (nginx) using self-signed TLS certificates and some backend components, then runs tests on the Border Gateway using all supported protocols for multiple configurations.

+## Contribute

+Feel free to create an issue or pull request in GitHub in case you want to contribute to the software.

 [Documentation]: https://docs.linksmart.eu/display/BGW
 [Tutorial]: https://docs.linksmart.eu/display/BGW/Tutorial
 [Docker]:https://hub.docker.com/r/linksmart/bgw/tags